Please add option in preferences to change UI language

 Pretty please, can you make sure there is some way to permanently set language and still start without a terminal window?
 Maybe the key has just changed?

-#9 Updated by Igor Kuzmin about 3 years ago
+#9 Updated by Igor Kuzmin over 3 years ago

 - bitness set to 64-bit